 Results for ' high blood pressure'

-The American Heart Association explains how high blood pressure, also called hypertension, is diagnosed, how high blood pressure is called the "silent killer," and how to monitor your blood pressure.
+The American Heart Association explains how high blood pressure, also called hypertension, can cause kidney damage that can lead to kidney failure.